n0kovo/termStopWatch/README.md

 * **(H)** - Hide help text
 * **(ESC)** or **Ctrl-c** - Exit :(

-You can also run it with these command line flags, if you're an _advanced_ user:
+You can also run it with these command line flags,  which you probably will, since you're an _advanced_ user:
 ```console
 Usage of ./termstopwatch:
   -d, --debug         Show debug text.